apache/jena-site/source/documentation/notes/sse.md

 `rdfs`, `owl`, `xsd` and `fn` (the XPath/XQuery functions and operators namespace).

-## Mapping to RDF

-The syntax of SSE is very close to Turtle lists because the syntax for IRIs and literals are the same.: to produce Turtle (outline):

-1. Replace symbols by IRIs: prepend a common URI and %-encode any characters necessary.
-2. Replace variables by IRIs: prepend a common URI.
-3. Move prefixes to be `@prefix` directives.
-4. Put a dot at the end of the file.

-The result is an RDF model using only the properties `rdf:first` and `rdf:rest` so it records the data structure, but not what the data structure represents.

 ## SSE Files

 The file extension is `.sse` and all files are UTF-8.